Getting Started With Artificial Lights for Food Photography

 Continuous Lights

 Continuous lights don’t flash, because once you turn them on, they are on.
 This allows you to see how the light is hitting your subject in real-time and you can adjust the power and position of the light as needed.
 Because these lights don’t flash, you don’t need any sync cables or wireless triggers to make them work with your camera.
-You just turn them on, adjust the power and position and you’re ready to go.

 artificial lights for food photography